mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 ### NOTES
 Run Time: **66 minutes** &nbsp; Distance: **11.6 km**

 A nice socially distanced, outdoor Easter brunch at the in-laws.
+From there, I hitched a ride to _Sayward Road_ which gave me enough distance to run the rest of the way home.
+This is a flat to false-flat and overall net downhill route with some dirt sections too; perfect for an easy effort.
+I averaged **5:41/km pace** and this was again, comfortable.
+I did get passed by Melanie McQuaid on _Lochside Drive_; she was cruising at a pretty good clip too.

 <!---->